rixx/books.rixx.de/data/reviews/hans-christian-andersen/the-complete-fairy-tales/index.md

 - book: astrid-lindgren/mio-my-son
   text: In its darkness and its repetetive logic, Lindgren is working really close
     to Andersen's tales.
-- book: neil-gaiman/the-sandman-the-dream-hunters
-  text: A riff on Sandman.
 review:
   date_read:
   - 2002-07-01